An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: Numerical methods

 \subsection{A time implicit discretization}

-The previous dicretization is explicit of the macro part $n$.
+The previous discretization is explicit for the macro part $n$.
 It then imposes the diffusion restriction on the time step $\Delta t= O((\Delta x)^2)$.
 To overcome this restriction, a time implicit discretization can be applied for the macro part such that at the limit, the diffusion term is treated implicitly.
-Following the idea in \cite{L6}, a time implicit scheme can be derived the macro part of the micro-macro system.
+Following the idea in \cite{L6}, a time implicit scheme can be derived for the macro part of the micro-macro system.
 It consists to substitute $g^{k+1}_{i\pm\frac{1}{2}}$ in (\ref{eq20}) by $\tilde{g}^{k+1}_{i\pm\frac{1}{2}}$ defined as follows: